 Everything had become more than clear to us.
 Behind the "fraternal" intervention of Suslov lurked the Khrushchev-Tito deals.
-The Tito group. which had now gained ground, was certainly demanding as much as possible space, along with economic, military and political advantages.
-Tito had insisted with Khrushchev that the Titoite traitors such as Koci Xoxe, Rajk, Kostov, etc., be rehabilitated.
+The Tito group, which had now gained ground, was certainly demanding as much space as possible, along with economic, military and political advantages.
+Tito had insisted with Khrushchev that the Titoite traitors such as Koçi Xoxe, Rajk, Kostov, etc., be rehabilitated.
 While Tito achieved this aim in Hungary, Bulgaria and Czechoslovakia, he was quite unable to do so in our country.
 In those countries the traitors were rehabilitated and the Marxist-Leninist party leaderships were undermined.
 This was the joint work of Khrushchev and Tito.
 With our resolute and unwavering stand towards him, we were a thorn in Tito's flesh.
 And if the enemies dared to undertake actions against us, we would counteract.
-Tito had long known this, and Khrushchev knew it and was becoming convinced of it, too.
-He, of course, was inclined to restrict Tito's roads and not allow him
+Tito had long known this, and Khrushchev knew it and was becoming convinced of it too.
+He, of course, was inclined to restrict Tito's roads and not allow him to graze in the "pastures" which Khrushchev considered his own.